-For beaches, besides Mondello in Palermo, I would suggest also Fontane Bianche and Avola, 2 towns south of Catania very well connected by train.
+For beaches, besides Mondello in Palermo, I would suggest also Fontane Bianche and Avola, 2 towns southeast Sicily very well connected by train.

-For couples, take a trip that includes two other beautiful towns like the romantic Cefalù, beside Palermo, and the lovely Taormina, beside Catania.
+For couples, take a trip that includes two other beautiful towns like the romantic Cefalù, beside Palermo, and the lovely Taormina.

 San Vito Lo Capo and Lido di Noto are two great villages to stay with kids, both awesome locations to enjoy the marvellous beach and explore the surrounding areas (Riserva del Zingaro, Noto, Siracusa and more)

-This is a great 5-day Sicily itinerary in case you land at Catania Airport.
+This is a great 5-day itinerary in case you land at Catania Airport.

-You can reach Taormina directly from the Catania Airport.
-Read all details in my guide on getting around Sicily.
+You can reach Taormina directly from the Airport.
+Read all the details in my guide.

-Based on my experience, I have organised another 4 possible options for a 5-day Sicily itinerary in Sicily with more space for beaches, couples, families, history and trekking).
+Based on my experience, I have organised another 4 possible options for a 5-day plan in Sicily with more space for beaches, couples, families, history and trekking).

-You will have so many more options with 7 days at your disposal.
+You will have so many more options on a 7-day Sicily itinerary.

-With 1 week in Sicily, I would suggest either focusing on the east or the west of the island based on where you fly in, Catania or Palermo.
+With 1 week in Sicily, I would suggest either focusing on eastern or western Sicily based on where you fly to.